coolharsh55/GNIBappointments/README.md

 In the scripts, I've used the _get appointments nearest to today_ since that is more useful (to me) and is defined in `getEarliestApps()` with a differnt URI as `"/" + stPath + "/(getAppsNear)?openpage"`.

+The method for visa appointments is also quite similar.
+First, the dates are requested, and then the appointments for each date are requested.